TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/GroupedFor.rst

 f:groupedFor
 ============

-A very powerful view helper in the area of list generation.
-Pass an array to the view helper with a grouping criterium, and you'll get an array of elements which match the group criterium in each iteration.
+A very powerful ViewHelper in the area of list generation.
+Pass an array to the ViewHelper with a grouping criterium, and you'll get an array of elements which match the group criterium in each iteration.

 Properties